Common Sense Media Review

 What's the Story?

-Based on the graphic novel of the same name by Charles Forsman (The End of the F***ing World), I AM NOT OKAY WITH THIS stars Sophia Lillis as Sydney, who self-describes as a "boring 17-year-old White girl" but is anything but ordinary.
-You see, along with the typical adolescent problems and terrible grief after the recent death of her father, she has confusing feelings about her best friend Dina (Sofia Bryant), who just started dating insufferable meathead Brad (Richard Ellis).
-It's a good thing she has her other best friend Stanley (Wyatt Oleff) on her side -- particularly when she discovers that her teenage meltdowns come with a literal body count.
+I AM NOT OKAY WITH THIS follows teen Sydney (Sophia Lillis), who self-describes as a "boring 17-year-old White girl" but is anything but ordinary.
+Along with the typical adolescent problems and terrible grief after her father's recent death, she has confusing feelings about her best friend, Dina (Sofia Bryant), who just started dating insufferable jock Brad (Richard Ellis).
+It's a good thing Sydney has her other best friend, Stanley (Wyatt Oleff), on her side—particularly when she discovers that her teenage meltdowns come with unexpected violent consequences.

 Is It Any Good?

-The building relationship between Sydney and Stanley (the Duckie to Lillis' Andie) is particularly choice, and feels playful and sweet and real, grounding the supernatural goings-on.
-Speaking of those, they make pleasant wish-fulfillment for teens, particularly the teenage and 20-something female viewers this series is aimed at, who may know a thing or two personally about impotent rage.
-Building a drama around an angry young woman whose fury can literally kill is a unique idea, TV series-wise, and Lillis makes her angst relatable.
-The moments when she lets her freak flag fly are positively exhilarating.
-I Am Not Okay with This is a winner.
+The building relationship between Sydney and Stanley is particularly choice; it feels playful, sweet, and real, grounding the supernatural goings-on.
+Building a drama around an angry young woman whose fury can literally kill is a powerful concept, and Lillis makes her angst sympathetic.
+The moments when she lets her freak flag fly are exhilarating and likely make for pleasant wish-fulfillment for the show's teen viewers, who may know a thing or two about impotent rage.

 Talk to Your Kids About ...

 Families can talk about how I Am Not Okay with This portrays teens and their struggles.
 Are Sydney and Stanley believable characters?
-What do you think of their attempts to use alcohol and drugs to deal with their problems?
-What are some more constructive ways of coping?
-Is it a problem to depict underage drinking on TV shows?
+How do their friendships help each of them?
+What do you think of their use of alcohol and drugs to deal with their problems?
+What might be some more constructive ways of coping?

 Families can also talk about why parents are often absent in stories about teens and young children.
 What types of storytelling would the presence of parents inhibit?
 What types of dilemmas do children and teens find themselves in when they must act as their own authority?